 You may have heard of RSUs, or Restricted Stock Units.
 This term covers any combination of stock options and restricted stock, and is gaining popularity recently thanks to the amount of control it offers new ventures over the exercise of their stock.
 We’ve outlined the key differences in taxation on restricted stock in the article Employee Stock Compensation: Equity vs. Options.

 Back to Section 83b...

 Section 83(a) establishes tax responsibilities for employees or founders.
-IRC Section 83(b) allows stock option holders to write a letter declaring their intention to take a Section 83(b) election to the IRS within 30 days of the original options grant.
+IRC Section 83(b) allows stock option holders to write a letter declaring their intention to take a Section 83(b) election to the Internal Revenue Service within 30 days of the original options grant.
 Since the value of the stock options and the fair market value are the same, there is no tax liability at this time.